Steven Bradford

 Steven Craig Bradford (born January 12, 1960) is an American politician who served in the California State Senate from 2016 to 2024.
 A member of the Democratic Party, he represented the 35th district, encompassing parts of Los Angeles County.
 Prior to his election to the state senate, he was an assemblymember for the 62nd district of the California State Assembly.
 Bradford was elected to represent the 51st district in a special election held on September 1, 2009, after Curren Price resigned his seat to take a seat in the California State Senate.
 He was re-elected in 2010 and, with 72% of the vote, was elected once more to represent the brand new 62nd District, comprising the communities of Del Aire, Del Rey, El Segundo, Gardena, Hawthorne, Inglewood, Lawndale, Lennox, Marina del Rey, West Athens, Westchester, Westmont and Venice Beach.

 Before his election to the assembly, Bradford served on the Gardena City Council.
-He is currently a candidate for California Insurance Commissioner in the 2026 election.
+He was a candidate for California Insurance Commissioner in the 2026 election.